ahauter/Janus/readme.md

-### Dosha Days
-This app tracks your upcoming tasks and suggests tasks for you based on your schedule.
-Select your ayurvedic dosha, and get a custom daily schedule.
-Tasks are recommended to you using the schedule you select.

-Dosha Days Application

-Problem
-Balancing productivity with emotional well-being presents a significant daily challenge for many of us We procrastinate, don’t live life to the fullest, and may not achieve our goals in a timely manner or at all

-Proposed solution
-Dosha Days will help you build your schedule and increase your productivity by:
-Organizing your day using time blocks
-Personalizing your daily schedule with tasks from various categories Suggesting/scheduling tasks and activities based on your daily preferences Categorizing tasks to stay focused
-Visualizing your schedule
-Visualizing your work-life balance
-Breaking down your tasks into manageable parts Tracking your deadlines and prioritizing your tasks so that you can procrastinate productively

-Additional features under consideration
-Habit visualizer
-Emotion tracking
-Goal setting
-Social page/section
-Leaderboards for “most optimized” life
-Tasks to be completed with friends

-## Requirements
-    - nodejs v18.12.1j
-    - npm v9.1.2
-    - Expo Go app from the App Store or Play Store
-## Running the project:
-    First, run `npm install` to install dependencies.
-    Then, run `npx expo start` to run the project.
-    - Android: scan the QR code in your Expo Go app to open the project on your phone
-    - iPhone: Scan the QR code with your camera app to open the project on your phone
+# Dosha Days 🗓️

+## Overview

+Dosha Days is an app designed to optimize your daily schedule and boost productivity by aligning it with your Ayurvedic dosha.
+It offers personalized task suggestions and time blocking features to help you achieve your goals while maintaining a healthy work-life balance.

+## The Problem 🤔

+* Struggling to balance productivity and emotional well-being?
+* Procrastination getting in the way of achieving your goals?
+* Feeling overwhelmed by endless to-do lists?

+Dosha Days is here to help!

+## The Solution 💡

+Dosha Days empowers you to:

+* **Organize your day:** Structure your schedule with time blocks tailored to your dosha.
+* **Personalized task recommendations:** Receive suggestions for tasks from various categories that align with your daily preferences.
+* **Stay focused:** Categorize tasks to maintain focus and avoid distractions.
+* **Visualize your schedule:** Get a clear overview of your day and your work-life balance.
+* **Break down tasks:**  Divide larger tasks into smaller, more manageable steps.
+* **Track deadlines:** Prioritize tasks and manage your time effectively.

+## Potential Future Features ✨

+* **Habit tracker:**  Visualize and monitor your daily habits.
+* **Emotion tracking:**  Gain insights into your emotional patterns throughout the day.
+* **Goal setting:** Set, track, and achieve your personal and professional goals.
+* **Social features:** Connect with friends and share your progress.
+* **Leaderboards:**  Compete with others to achieve the "most optimized" life.
+* **Collaborative tasks:** Work together with friends to complete tasks and stay motivated.

+## Installation 🛠️

+**Requirements:**

+* Node.js v18.12.1
+* npm v9.1.2
+* Expo Go app (download from the App Store or Play Store)

+**Steps:**

+1. Clone this repository: `git clone [repository URL]`
+2. Install dependencies: `npm install`
+3. Start the development server: `npx expo start`
+4. Open the Expo Go app on your phone and scan the QR code to run the app.

+## Contributing 🤝

+We welcome contributions!
+Please see our [CONTRIBUTING.md](CONTRIBUTING.md) file for guidelines.

+## License 📄

+This project is licensed under the [MIT License](LICENSE).